Who can we trust? LLM-as-a-jury for Comparative Assessment: LLM Judge and Prompts

 \section{LLM Judge and Prompts}

 We use a diverse set of instruction-tuned large language models (LLMs) as judges to perform pairwise comparative assessment.
 The models include \texttt{Llama-3.1-8B-Instruct}~\citep{grattafiori2024llama3herdmodels}, \texttt{Llama-3.2-3B-Instruct}~\citep{grattafiori2024llama3herdmodels}, \texttt{Mistral-7B-Instruct-v0.3}~\citep{jiang2023mistral7b}, \texttt{Phi-3.5-mini-instruct}~\citep{microsoft_phi35_mini_instruct}, \texttt{Qwen2.5-3B-Instruct}~\citep{qwen2025technicalreport}, \texttt{Qwen2.5-7B-Instruct}~\citep{qwen2025technicalreport}, \texttt{DeepSeek-LLM-7B-Chat}~\citep{deepseek}, and \texttt{Gemma-2-9B-IT}~\citep{riviere2024gemma}.
 These models vary in size, architecture, and training data, providing a heterogeneous pool of judges.
-For each dataset and evaluation aspect, LLMs are prompted to compare two candidate items (i.e. summaries for the same article or responses for the same dialogue context) and answer whether item $i$ is better than item $j$.
-Preference probabilities are derived from the model logits corresponding to the tokens \textit{yes} and \textit{no}.
+For each dataset and evaluation aspect, LLMs are prompted to compare two candidate items (i.e. summaries for the same article or responses for the same dialogue context) and answer which candidate is better in the given metric.
+Preference probabilities are derived from the model logits corresponding to the tokens \textit{A} and \textit{B}.
 No human labels are used to calibrate or tune the LLM judges; human annotations are used solely for evaluation.

 The prompts used for the two datasets are shown below:

 \begin{promptbox}[label={summeval}]{SummEval Prompt} Article: \{text\}

 Summary A: \{passage\_i\}